Loren J. Giesler, Extension Plant Pathologist

 Favorable Environmental Conditions

 Weather conditions which favor maximum soybean yields are those which favor maximum SCN reproduction.
 In years with dryer conditions, especially in sandy soils, yield losses are higher.
-In a regional survey, higher SCN populations have been associated with sandier, well drained soils.
+In a regional survey, higher SCN populations have been associated with sandier, well-drained soils.
 Fields in no-till with high clay content soils tend to have lower SCN populations.
 High soil pH is also associated with high SCN populations.
-In Nebraska, SCN is not found in approximately 10% of our production fields.

 UNL Plant Pathologist Loren Giesler discusses Soybean Cyst Nematode on NESoy.TV, a YouTube Channel from the Nebraska Soybean Board